-Increasing Eating Disorder Support With Instant Chat
+Increasing Access to Eating Disorder Support on Post-Secondary Campuses

 8 to 17% of post-secondary students are affected with an eating disorder.